A Practical Guide to PID Controller Implementation: Implementation features

 \subsection{Feed-forward control}

 Feed-forward control is a complementary control strategy to the feedback strategy used in PID-control to compensate measurable load disturbances, as illustrated in \cref{fig:FeedForward}.
-For several reasons including anti-windup treatment, the feed-forward control signal should be added to the feedback control signal inside the PID controller, since it should affect anti-windup in the same way as other control signal terms; see \citep{guz+hagg2024}.
+For several reasons including anti-windup treatment, the feed-forward control signal should be added to the feedback control signal inside the PID controller, since it should affect anti-windup in the same way as other control signal terms; see \citep{guzman+2024}.

 The feed-forward input signal can be used for other purposes than load disturbance compensation.
-It can for instance be used for improved setpoint handling and for decoupling in MIMO systems (see \cite{liu2019review}).
-For a PID implementation on incremental form, the desired behavior is that feed-forward enters with the increments
+It can for instance be used for improved setpoint handling and for decoupling in MIMO systems (see \citealp{liu+2019}).
+For a PID implementation in incremental form, the desired behaviour is that feed-forward enters with the increments

 such that the total update equation for the control signal becomes

 In scenarios in which the positional form is used, the feed-forward signal then enters as a direct signal, and not through increments.
 Feed-forward control is illustrated in the example given in \cref{sec:example4}.